aws/aws-sdk-go/README.md

 See the [endpoints][endpoints_pkg] package for the AWS Regions and Endpoints metadata.

-In addition to setting the region when creating a Session you can also set the region on a per service client bases.
+In addition to setting the region when creating a Session, you can also set the region on per-service client bases.
 This overrides the region of a Session.
 This is helpful when you want to create service clients in specific regions different from the Session's region.